AstarNetwork/astar-docs/docs/builder-guides/astar_features/astarBase.md

 ```

 ### Step 5:
-Finally, we add an example contract address available from [here](https://github.com/AstarNetwork/astarbase/blob/main/contract/deployment-info.md).
-In this example, we use the Shibuya version but you can use Astar version as well as Shiden version.
+Next, we add an example contract address, available [here](https://github.com/AstarNetwork/astarbase/blob/main/contract/deployment-info.md).
+In this example, we use the Shibuya version, but you can use Astar or Shiden versions, too.

 ```jsx
 const address = "0xF183f51D3E8dfb2513c15B046F848D4a68bd3F5D";
 ```

 ### Step 6:
-We will combine all what we wrote in the previous steps.
-For #EVM_ADDRESS, you can replace it with your specified address in EVM format.
+Finally, let's combine all that we wrote in the previous steps.
+Replace #EVM_ADDRESS with your specific address in EVM format.

 ```jsx
 const smartContract = new web3.eth.Contract(abi, address);